erwinbonsma/MusicDemoGB/README.md

 ![Animated gif of the music player](MusicDemo.gif)

-[Download the demo player][MusicDemoGB].
+You can [hear the result online][MusicDemoOnline] in the Gamebuino emulator.
-You need a Gamebuino device to install it and hear the music.
+[Download the demo player][MusicDemoGB] if you want to run it on your Gamebuino.

 Credits
 -------